krishaumann/TestArtifacts/README.md

 TestAmbiquityDetector
 - This script loads CSV files containing test cases, validates their structure, and analyzes them for ambiguity using NLP and clustering techniques.

+Pre-requisites
+- CSV folder created with a list of test cases to be used.
+See Sample
+- Features folder created with a list of test cases to be used.
+See Sample